-The MSCI world equity index fell 1.1 percent, having already hit its lowest since July 2010 on Friday.
+MSCI world equity index fell 1.1 percent, having hit its lowest since July 2010 on Friday.
 The index has fallen more than 23 percent since hitting a three-year high in May and is also down 17 percent since January.

 European stocks lost 0.8 percent while emerging stocks hit their weakest since September 2009.